 - Spinal injury claims.
 The spinal cord is one of the most crucial components of the human body, carrying brain signals throughout the body and allowing conscious control of the body.
 When the spinal cord sustains an injury, this communication pathway becomes permanently disrupted.
 As a result, the victim may be unable to feel certain sensations or may become fully paralyzed in a substantial portion of their body.

 - Fatal accidents.
 Unfortunately, not every personal injury victim survives their experience.
-When one party’s negligence or intentional misconduct results in a death, the surviving family members of the deceased can pursue a wrongful death claim that functionally replaces the personal injury claim the deceased could have filed had they survived.
+When one party’s negligence or intentional misconduct results in a death, the surviving family members of the deceased can pursue a wrongful death claim in Santa Ana that functionally replaces the personal injury claim the deceased could have filed had they survived.
 These claims are very similar to personal injury claims in some ways.

 These are only a few examples of the most common personal injury claims handled by the team at Easton & Easton.
 Ultimately, suppose you or a loved one sustained any physical injury, developed an illness, or suffered an economic loss due to the actions of another party.
 In that case, you could have grounds for a personal injury claim against them.